Dimensions

 4010 Sales revenue

-Your organisation might also have custom dimensions that are specific to how you operate.
+Your organisation might also have other dimensions that are specific to how you operate.

 Using dimensions in Phocas